Predictia/AQUA/docs/sphinx/source/diagnostics/tropical_cyclones.rst

 Examples from the TCs class contained in the tropical_cyclones.py and its related detect_nodes.py and stitch_nodes.py files:

 * "TCs": the tropical cyclones class;
-* "catalog_init": initializes the Reader object for retrieving the atmospheric data needed (i.e. the input and output vars).
+* "catalog_init": initializes the Reader object for retrieving the atmospheric data needed (i.e. the input and output vars);
 * "data_retrieve": retrieves atmospheric data from the Reader and stores them in data arrays.
 It includes the posibility of simulating the streaming of data.
 It updates the stream_startdate and stream_enddate attributes if streaming is set to True;
 * "loop_streaming": Wrapper for data retrieve, DetectNodes and StitchNodes.
 Simulates streaming data processing by retrieving data in chunks and performing TCs node detection and stitching looping over time steps;
-* "readwrite_from_intake": regrids the atmospheric data, saves it to disk as a netCDF file, and updates the tempest_dictionary and tempest_filein attributes of the Detector object.
+* "readwrite_from_intake": regrids the atmospheric data, saves it to disk as a netCDF file, and updates the tempest_dictionary and tempest_filein attributes of the Detector object;
-* "run_detect_nodes: runs the tempest extremes DetectNodes command on the regridded atmospheric data specified by the tempest_dictionary and tempest_filein attributes, saves the output to disk, and updates the tempest_fileout attribute of the Detector object.
+* "run_detect_nodes: runs the tempest extremes DetectNodes command on the regridded atmospheric data specified by the tempest_dictionary and tempest_filein attributes, saves the output to disk, and updates the tempest_fileout attribute of the Detector object;
 * "detect_nodes_zoomin": wrapper which calls the readwrite_from_intake, run_detect_nodes and store_detect_nodes methods in a time loop;
 * "stitch_nodes_zoomin": wrapper which calls the run stitch_nodes and store_stitch_nodes methods in a time loop;
 * "lonlatbox": creates a lon lat box of specified width (in degrees).
 Called to store the original resolution vars only in a box centred over the TCs centres;